TZstatsADS/Fall2016-Proj2-grp14/README.md

 - business intelligence for data science
 - systems development/design life cycle
 - shiny app/shiny server
-Objective of project: Urban mega cities face a myriad no of issues from population explosion to health.
-An explosion in the no of vehicles used has brought, with it a complex set of issues like collision.
-Collision compromises the safety and security of any urban agglomeration.
-Our application is aimed at helping policy makers to make informed decisions.
-Our app provides hassle free visuals results to key questions like –
-a.
-When and where is collision most prevalent?
-b.
-What are the areas that have equal no of collisions?
-c.
-Given a particular area how does the traffic situation (“literally”) look like?
-d.
-From the given data what is the approximate no of collisions that will take place in the near future?

 **Contribution statement**: ([default](doc/a_note_on_contributions.md)) All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.